nftensor/nftensor-api/README.md

 # nftensor-api
-API to manage querying Bittensor
+API to manage querying Bittensor.

+This is currently using the bittensor prompting network. bt.prompt("meow")